Spatial asymptotics and equilibria of heat flow on $\mathbb{R}^d$: Introduction

+The existence of an equilibrium solution of \eqref{intro-semilinear1} in $\AH^{m+2,p}_{1,N}$ provides motivation for the study of the time evolution in this function space, which is the subject of this paper.
+However, the question whether these equilibrium solutions are stable in $\AH^{m,p}_N$ and what kind of stability pertains is open.

 Much of what we have done in this paper extends to more general elliptic operators than the Laplacian in the Euclidean space.
 But we have chosen to focus on the heat equation in the Euclidean space in order to utilize the classical solution formula \eqref{eq:Gaussian} and make proofs as accessible as possible.
-Moreover, the heat semigroup in the Euclidean space is what we need for applications (cf. \cite{McOwenTopalov3,McOwenTopalov4,McOwenTopalov5,SultanTopalov}).
+The technique developed in this paper allows us to prove that the Navier-Stokes equation is locally in time well-posed in the asymptotic spaces (cf.\ \cite{McOwenTopalov5}).
+We refer to \cite{McOwenTopalov3,McOwenTopalov4} for similar results related to the Euler equation.
+It is worth mentioning that, generically, the solutions of the Euler and Navier-Stokes equations with fast decaying initial data develop non-trivial spatial asymptotics (see e.g. \cite[Theorem 1.2]{McOwenTopalov4}).
+This together with Theorem \ref{th:semilinear-equilibrium} above implies that the spatial asymptotics considered in the present paper appear as a natural phenomenon in various equations describing important physical models.